Simple Thai Mango Salad (10 Minutes)

 - Sprinkle on toasted unsweetened coconut, toasted cashews or crushed, crunchy peanuts.

-- To make a more substantial dish, add diced tofu, chicken or shrimp.
+- To make a more substantial dish, add diced tofu, cooked chicken or shrimp.

 Step by step instructions